You can study for a range of courses and programmes within ACER, from undergraduate level through to postgraduate level, including research degrees.

 Download the Autism Course Brochure (PDF, 375KB)

-The University of Birmingham is the leading provider of degree-level education in autistic spectrum disorders in the UK.
-Our courses develop real insight and encourage reflective practice.
+The University of Birmingham is a leading provider of degree-level programmes which focus on autism and education.
+Our programmes develop real insight and encourage reflective practice.
 You will be tutored by recognized experts in the field and have access to an extensive library and research materials.
 Academic credits and qualifications can be used as a springboard to further study.
 Our courses contribute towards LDAF and NVQ.

 ACER has three specific courses associated with it.